Zannick/logic-graph/games/README.md

 * `p1` must be a **context variable** or **function argument**, or it may be omitted, in which case the current position is used.
 * If `p1` is omitted, `p2` may be either a **Place** literal in backticks, or a tuple (surrounded with `()`) of **Place** literals separated by commas.
 * If `p1` is a variable or argument, `p2` may be a **Place** literal, another variable or argument, or a **function invocation** of type **Place**.
+* Checking whether a **Spot** is the same as another is done with `spot1 WITHIN spot2` due to current limitations.

-These cases could be changed in the future to supply the same behavior if needs arise.
+These cases could be changed in the future if needs arise.